UPDATED: August 21, 2019

 The movie was shot in only 30 hours over six nights.
 It was filmed on the iPhone 7+ with Moondog Labs Anamorphic Lenses.
 Director Stefen Harris says, "the Moondog anamorphic lens played a huge part in our success."

-Principle actor Jed Brophy took some time to chat with Susy Botello about his experience working on Blue Moon on the SBP Mobile Filmmaking Podcast.
+Principle actor Jed Brophy took some time to chat with Susy Botello about his experience working on Blue Moon during his interview on the SBP Mobile Filmmaking Podcast.

 Read on to hear more from director Stefan Harris as he tells the fascinating story of how this film came together: